microprediction/precise/docs/m6_success.md

 | Q3        |  88        |
 | Overall   |  87        |

-Marco is pretty close.
+Marco is pretty close, and he won cash too!
 See below.
-This is pretty much the way I thought it would go.
-Not good enough for the podium (but Marco was in Q1).

 ### Pilot results